Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen Regulation: Discussion

 \section{Discussion}

 In this study, we extended the CAR-T cell therapy model proposed by Kirouac et al., which models antigen-regulated transitions between memory, effector, and exhausted T cell states, to explicitly model CD4\textsuperscript{+} and CD8\textsuperscript{+} T cell subtypes and their distinct roles in tumor-immune dynamics.
 As far as we know, our model is the first to differentiate between CD4\textsuperscript{+} and CD8\textsuperscript{+} CAR-T cells, allowing investigation of the synergistic interactions between these subtypes and their impact on treatment outcomes.
+Importantly, we do not view our extended model as a replacement for the original Kirouac et al.\ framework, but rather as a mechanistically interpretable extension that preserves its structure while expanding its biological scope.

-We used our extended model to investigate the effects of varying CD4:CD8 ratios on CAR-T cell efficacy and tumor control.
-Specifically, we simulated treatment scenarios with different CD4:CD8 combinations, comparing outcomes in terms of tumor burden and response rates.
-Our results demonstrate that a balanced 1:1 ratio of CD4\textsuperscript{+} to CD8\textsuperscript{+} CAR-T cells leads to more effective tumor elimination on average (compared with a nonspecific CD4:CD8 ratio), consistent with clinical data showing enhanced CAR-T cell expansion and improved therapeutic outcomes at this ratio.
+We use the extended model to investigate the effects of varying CD4:CD8 ratios on CAR-T cell efficacy and tumor control.
+In particular, the 1:1 CD4:CD8 ratio was examined because defined-composition CAR-T products with approximately equal CD4\textsuperscript{+} and CD8\textsuperscript{+} fractions have been investigated clinically and shown to yield improved efficacy relative to CD8-only formulations (Turtle et al., 2016).
+Our results demonstrate that a balanced 1:1 ratio of CD4\textsuperscript{+} to CD8\textsuperscript{+} CAR-T cells leads to more effective tumor elimination and CAR-T cell expansion on average (compared with a nonspecific CD4:CD8 ratio) but not always.
 As such, an important next step would be identification of the patient factors that determine whether a 1:1 CD4:CD8 treatment ratio or an unspecified ratio yields better therapeutic outcomes.
 Machine learning can be employed to analyze virtual patient simulation results to identify these factors.
 Identification of patient subgroups that are most likely to benefit from a specific CD4:CD8 ratio can enhance patient stratification and allow more personalized treatment.
+However, predictability of treatment response is dependent on limitations in quantifying patient-specific differences.